 Supporting LGBTQ+ Students

 Here are some resources to help you understand gender identity and how to support LGBTQ+ students.
 All students deserve a space that affirms their identity.
 As a district, we are intentionally learning about inclusive practices to support gender diversity.
-Please contact Dr. Erica Buchanan-Rivera if you need additional supports or want to be connected to local advocacy groups.

 Learning In Community Webinar Series